 where $\epsilon>0$ is a small parameter, $f:\mathbb R\rightarrow\mathbb R$ is given, $N\geq 3,$ $a_N$ is the surface measure of the unit sphere in $\mathbb R^N$ and the unknowns are $v, \phi:\mathbb R^N\rightarrow\mathbb R.$

-We prove that the set of sign-changing solutions has a rich structure in the semiclassical limit: we construct non-radial multi-peak solutions with an arbitrary large number of positive and negative peaks which are displaced in suitable symmetric configurations and which collapse to the same point as $\epsilon\rightarrow 0.$ The proof is based on the Lyapunov-Schmidt reduction.
+We construct non-radial sign-changing multi-peak solutions in the semiclassical limit.
+The peaks are displaced in suitable symmetric configurations and collapse to the same point as $\epsilon\rightarrow 0.$ The proof is based on the Lyapunov-Schmidt reduction.